What is stress testing?

-In the context of IT, this is the process of simulating workloads to test the saturation points for computing resources such as CPU, memory, I/O and networking.
-Also referred to as torture testing, it’s used to determine the stability and/or performance of a given system / critical infrastructure.
+In the context of IT, stress testing is the process of simulating workloads to identify the saturation points for computing resources such as CPU, memory, I/O, and networking.
+Also referred to as torture testing, it’s used to determine the stability and/or performance of a given system or critical infrastructure.
 It involves testing beyond normal operational capacity, often to a breaking point.
-The industry challenge has always been how accurate any testing is.
-It’s a challenge to accurately model expected behavior, to correlate workload profiles to performance, and to ensure repeatability of the stress test itself.
+The question has always been how accurate any testing is.
+It’s a challenge to accurately model expected behavior, correlate workload profiles to performance, and ensure repeatability of the stress test itself.

 - How do I know which workloads to migrate and which to retain in the data center?

-- How do I select the optimal CPU, memory, network and storage configuration for each migrated workload rather than simply replicating my on-premise configurations?
+- How do I select the optimal CPU, memory, network, and storage configuration for each migrated workload rather than simply replicating my on-premises configurations?

 - How do I test cloud workload performance before migrating the workloads?

-- How do I prevent migrated workloads from having unforeseen dependencies back to the data center?
+- How do I prevent migrated workloads from having unforeseen dependencies back in the data center?

 - How do I determine if migrated workloads are performing adequately and what can I do if they aren’t?